yandex/gixy/README.md

     High: 0
 ```

-You can achieve all other `gixy` arguments with the help command: `gixy --help`
+Or something else, you can find all other `gixy` arguments with the help command: `gixy --help`

 # Documentation
 Full documentation and recommendations can be found [here](https://github.com/yandex/gixy/wiki/ru/) (sorry, but Russian language only so far)